RetroZelda/photo-display/README.md

 **./setup.sh uninstall** - to uninstall

+installation will attempt to sync, build, and - with dkms - install https://github.com/RetroZelda/inky-impression-btn-driver

-modify ./config.json to add your immich server url, api key, and desired albums.
+modify ./config.json to add your immich server url, api key, and desired albums. modify ./scripts/monitor_inky_impression.sh to change what each of the buttons will do when pressed.
+  by default Button A will sync and choose another picture and Button B will turn on NetworkManager

 ./run.sh will run everything.
-use --offline to make it run offline.
-Make sure to run it once online so it can sync with immich use --force-refresh to clean all local data and redownload everything.
+use --config to point to a config.json file use --offline to make it run offline.
+Make sure to run it once online so it can sync with immich use --no-screen to run without connecting to a screen.  useful for testing and debugging use --force-refresh to clean all local data and redownload everything.
 Use this if you change your config.json.
 Must be online. use --clean to clean all local data